Jordi1990/openamber/docs/waveshare-screen-integration.md

 ## Step 1: Back bracket

 First of all remove the 3M tape protector from the Waveshare module.
-Then place Part 2 on top of the back of the screen module, align it such that the cut out in the bracket aligns with the terminal connector.
+Then place Part 2 to the back of the screen module, align it such that the cut out in the bracket aligns with the terminal connector.

 ![Step1](./images/Bracket-Assembly-Step1.jpeg)